ic3-software/ic3-reporting-api/doc/ThemeCssFontFiles.md

     "style-loader": "3.3.1",
 ```

-Then within your plugin Typescript definition you can import CSS files as any other module
+Then within your plugin TypeScript definition you can import CSS files as any other module
 and use the CSS classes defined in this file:

 ```typescript